 In addition, having a strong TOD Zoning Ordinance with a bold vision will provide payback for the community over the long term.
+Making sure that the bold vision is implemented will be important.
+The panel suggests that the city not allow development that deviates from the vision to ensure that development today will be consistent with the future vision with LRT.

-The city should also continue to do research on new practices to create a safe and inviting pedestrian crossing at Bottineau Blvd, perhaps adding traffic calming measures one mile north and south of the intersection.
+The city should also plan to advocate the county to include new practices to create a safe and inviting pedestrian crossing at Bottineau Blvd, perhaps adding traffic calming measures one mile north and south of the intersection.